1042976/Mini-UPS/README.md

   Visit the website in local machine with url "<vm_addr>:8000/ups/home".

-  You can use the command in test/database_test/testsql  to check the functionality of the frontend.
+  You can use commands in test/database_test/testsql  to check the functionality of the frontend.

 - ##### Simple test